 Applications for the PhD programme need to be supported by a piece of academic writing of c3,000 words, as well as a recital comprising a diverse programme, relevant to your intended course, of c.30 mins. in duration.
 This can be provided via YouTube, Youku or DropBox.

 In contrast, for the Masters by Research, applicants need to supply a writing sample of at least 1,500 words, in addition to a bibliography and notes, as well as a 20-min. recital.

-Distance learning students will attend a residential visit in September or January, and those students wishing to attend the September residential are also encouraged to apply by 1 July 2021.
+If the programme has a Distance learning option then students will usually attend a residential visit in September or January, and those students wishing to attend the September residential are also encouraged to apply by 1 July 2022.
 The visit will take place at the end of September/beginning of October and you will receive further details once you have accepted your offer.

 Six steps to apply for our Postgraduate Research courses

 Do you have an idea for an interesting research project?
 You can follow our six easy steps to apply to study for our postgraduate research courses.
 These include guidance on identifying funding opportunities and writing your research proposal.

 Please also see our additional guidance for applicants to the PhD Distance Learning study mode.

 Please note: While our PhD programmes are normally studied in three years full-time or six years part-time, and Masters-level research programmes one year full-time or two years part-time, many programmes have a longer length listed in course or funding applications.
 This is because the course length is defined as the maximum period of registration, which includes a period of supervised study plus a thesis awaited period.
 The maximum period of registration for a full-time PhD is four years (three years supervision plus one year thesis awaited).
 For a full-time Masters-level research programme, it is two years (one year supervision plus one year thesis awaited).
 For part-time programmes, the periods are double the full-time equivalent.

 Making your application